What is SLAS?

 The Society for Latin American Studies was founded in 1964 and is one of the leading Latin American studies organizations in Europe.
 We have around 400 members.
 While most are academics and PhD students, members also include diplomats, journalists, and research analysts from business and non-governmental organisations.

-The SLAS 2016 Annual Conference website, with dates, applications and any other information about the conference, will be up and running soon.
+The SLAS Annual Conference 2016 will take place at the University of Liverpool on 7 and 8 April.
+The website, with applications and any other information about the conference, will be up and running soon.

 The Bulletin of Latin American Research (BLAR) [new window] is published by Blackwell Publishers four times a year (January, March, June and September).
 All SLAS members receive BLAR as part of their subscription.